Take your time with weight loss medication and understand BMI or the doctor’s advice.

 Scientists have determined that body mass index is strongly linked to body fatness.
 But as we stated earlier, there is more to the story.

-If a man and a woman have the same BMI, the woman will usually have more body fat.
+A man and a woman have the same BMI, the woman will usually have more body fat.

-What Other Tests are Used to Assess Body Fatness Aside from BMI?
+What Other Tests Are Used to Assess Body Fatness Aside from BMI?

 Doctors can also measure your waist circumference, take your waist-to-hip ratio, and use a smart scale that measures your body fat electronically.